 The award provides CAD$6,000 to cover travel and accommodations or research expenses.
 The research trips must be between 12 weeks and 6 months.

-Travel Restrictions due to the COVID-19 pandemic
+Travel during the COVID-19 pandemic

 This opportunity currently supports travel and research between Canada and Argentina, Brazil, Chile, Colombia, and Mexico.